canjs/canjs/docs/can-guides/experiment/technology/routing.md

   alt="The my-app component on top.
 The page-home, page-login, task-editor nodes are children of my-app. percent-slider component is a child of task-editor." class="bit-docs-screenshot"/>

-In most applications, [can-route] is connected to the top-level component’s [can-component.prototype.ViewModel].
+In most applications, [can-route] is connected to a property on the top-level component’s [can-component.prototype.ViewModel].
 We are going to go through the process of building `<my-app>` and connecting it to [can-route].
-This is usually done in four steps:
+This is usually done in five steps:

+1. Define the top-level component’s view-model (sometimes called _application view-model_).
+2. Create an observable key-value object on the view-model to represent the state of [can-route].
-1. Connect the top-level component’s view-model to the routing [can-route.data].
+3. Connect this observable to the routing [can-route.data].
-2. Have the top-level component’s [can-component.prototype.view] display the corrent sub-components based on the view-model state.
+4. Have the top-level component’s [can-component.prototype.view] display the corrent sub-components based on the view-model state.
-3. Define the top-level component’s view-model (sometimes called _application view-model_).
-4. Register routes that translate between the URL and the application view-model.
+5. Register routes that translate between the URL and the application view-model.

 ## Connect a component’s view-model to can-route

 To connect a component’s view-model to can-route, we first need to create a basic component.
-The following creates a `<my-app>` component that displays its `page` property and includes links that will change the page property:
+The following creates a `<my-app>` component that includes links that will change the route’s page property:

 ```js
 import { Component, stacheRouteHelpers } from "can";